 Based upon the result of Design Finals, the top three cars are announced on Saturday morning.
-These cars will be presented at the Public Design Review (in the Main Tent) on Saturday (see schedule) where the overall Design winner will be announced.
+These cars will be presented at the Public Design Review (in the Main Tent) on Saturday late afternoon (see schedule) where the overall Design winner will be announced.
 Regardless of whether you are one of the top 3, you are strongly encouraged to attend this review.

 In addition, judges are available to visit your pit for private team specific feedback/consultation on Friday and Saturday.
 This opportunity is a great way to see what the Design Judges like (and dislike) about a FSAE car, for your improvement next year.
+Please contact the Design event personnel on Thurday or early Friday to schedue this visit.